VaclavElias/stride-website-next/README.md

   - [x] Addition of excerpts
   - [x] Link fixes
   - [x] Minor corrections and removal of unnecessary content

+## Release Checklist
+- [ ] Web - Check with devs current googletagmanager which is importing lots of junk like facebook events
+- [ ] Web/Wiki - Shall we mention that we use Bootstrap and Fontawesome to support Open Source community?

 ## RC5+ Checklist
 - [ ] Web - Code refactoring and code clean up - Once the new design update is settled
 - [ ] Web - Community - What should we do with Q&A Game Dev, if this is going to be used, how can we be notified on Discord, maybe GitHub Discussions should be encouraged?
-- [ ] Wiki - Review and update
+- [x] Wiki - Review and update
-- [ ] Web - Check with devs current googletagmanager which is importing lots of junk like facebook events
 - [ ] Web - Do you want to preserve paging url as /blog/pageX/ or new /blog/X/.
 We could use the new and add web.config redirects for the old ones.
 - [ ] Web - Shall we remove Diamond Striders and Platinum Striders, maybe to past
+- [ ] Wiki - Add Deployment Docs (staging, production, process for simple changes vs bigger updates)
+- [ ] Wiki - Instructions how to add posts, update website, folder structure, site.json (describe settings), _data, _drafts, remote c# code, explain packages in package.json
+- [ ] Wiki - New post instructions (e.g. using webp images)
+- [ ] Wiki - Update post instructions

 ## RC4 Checklist
 - [x] Web - Ensure excerpt and page description is set for all pages